-Large loop-like structures on the edge of the solar disk sometimes stand out brightly against the dark background of space.
+Large, loop-like structures on the edge of the solar disk sometimes stand out brightly against the dark background of space.
 These enormous structures are called solar prominences.

 Sometimes we see prominences against the bright background of the Sun itself, instead of at the edge of the Sun's disk.
-These prominences appear dark compared to the bright background of the Sun, and are called solar filaments.
-Prominences and filaments are really the same type of phenomena; they just have different names due to how they look because of their positions and backgrounds.
+These prominences appear dark compared to the bright background of the Sun and are called solar filaments.
+However, prominences and filaments are really the same thing — arcs of plasma in the Sun's atmosphere held up by magnetic fields — just viewed from a different angle.